awslabs/aws-deployment-framework/docs/multi-organization-guide.md

 One challenge with synchronizing the `aws-deployment-framework-bootstrap` repository across AWS Organizations is that the contents of the `adfconfig.yml` configuration file is typically tailored to the ADF installation.
-The can be solved by adding a custom adfconfig file for the given organization.
+This can be solved by adding a custom adfconfig file for the given organization.

 Adding a configuration file with the name pattern `adfconfig.{organization id}.yml`` in the root of the`aws-deployment-framework-bootstrap` repository will take